fluidself/fluidself.org/_books/spirituality/the-untethered-soul.md

 title: 'The Untethered Soul: The Journey Beyond Yourself - by Michael A. Singer'
 ---

-There is nothing more important to true growth than realizing that you are not the voice of the mind--you are the one who hears it.
+There is nothing more important to true growth than realizing that you are not the voice of the mind—you are the one who hears it.
 Come to know the one who watches the voice, and you will come to know one of the great mysteries of creation.

 The real cause of problems is not life itself.
 It's the commotion the mind makes about life that really causes problems.